hdvpdrm/cropper/README.md

 Z - decrease movement velocity<br>

 ### Note:<br>
-After you hit first SPACE you can press ESCAPE to continue editing. <br
+After you hit first SPACE you can press ESCAPE to continue editing.